 Fundy National Park

 Fundy National Park, located in New Brunswick, is unique in that it is home to the world’s highest tides, but the fun doesn’t end there.
 The park has over 75 miles of hiking trails that pass through beaches, dense forests, lakes, and waterfalls.
 Head to nearby Hopewell Rocks to walk on the bottom of the ocean at low tide.
 Rent a kayak and return later when the tides are 35 to 50 feet higher.
 Seeing the change will blow your mind.
 About an hour away is the Fundy Trail Parkway which offers spectacular scenic view points, a suspension bridge, waterfalls, and secluded beaches.
 Everything in the park is worth a visit.
+For more information on this area of New Brunswick, don’t miss our New Brunswick road trip post.

 Prince Edward Island National Park